connectedbits/process_pilot/docs/expressions.md

 # Expressions

-Expressions are evaluated at runtime to make decisions.
+Expressions are evaluated at execution time to make decisions.
 They are frequently used to conditionally take a sequence flow but can also be used to determine a value dynamically (for example which process to call from a CallActivity).
 This engine supports FEEL expressions or JSONLogic.

 [Try Feel](https://nikku.github.io/feel-playground) |
 [Try JSONLogic](https://jsonlogic.com/play.html)